ColaLight/colalightslk/requirements/roles.md

 # ColaLightSLK intern roles

 ## Power Electronics Engineer
-(Postgraduate or final year project 1 or 2 roles DOE)
+(Postgraduate or final year project)

-Responsible for delivering all electronics and firmware for the ColaLightSLK project.
+Responsible for delivering all electronics for the ColaLightSLK project.

 ### The following skills are desirable
 - Electronics: basic switch mode design, buck, boost and variant topologies